kerstindaechert/DefiningPointAlgorithm/README.md

 A simple, efficient and versatile Objective Space Algorithm for Multiobjective Integer Programming

 If you use this code, please cite our paper:

-Dächert,K. and Fleuren,T. and Klamroth,K.
+Dächert, K. and Fleuren,T. and Klamroth,K.,
-A simple, efficient and versatile Objective Space Algorithm for Multiobjective Integer Programming Mathematical Methods of Operations Research
+"A simple, efficient and versatile Objective Space Algorithm for Multiobjective Integer Programming",
+Mathematical Methods of Operations Research